ChukwuEmeka1269/rexco-blog-App/README.md

-# rexco-blog-App
+# Rexco-Blog-App
-A Complete REST API service for a Blog App
+A Complete backEnd RESTful API for a Blog App